 The first thing you can do is to give the system a simple reboot – you would be shocked at how often a system restart can resolve most issues.
 System reboots are a great first step for troubleshooting as it can fix everything from being unable to send emails to a practice management software that won’t open.
-No one likes to hear “have you tried turning it off and on again,” we understand that.
+No one likes to hear “have you tried turning it off and on again,” and we understand that.
 Next time you encounter an issue, try rebooting your system before giving DTC a call, and if the issue persists, let us know you already tried rebooting.

 “Have you tried unplugging it?”

 A second troubleshooting step you can take – depending on the type of issue – is to simply unplug and plug back in a device.
-A very common issue in the dental field is that intraoral sensors stop being recognized by computers, or start to have issues over time where the images taken will appear blurry or grainy.
+For example, a very common issue in the dental field is that intraoral sensors stop being recognized by computers, or they start to have issues over time where the images taken will appear blurry or grainy.
 This is usually caused by either the connection between the computer and the sensor, or by the USB port that the device is plugged into.
 In most cases, intraoral sensors are plugged in to a USB hub to increase the reach of the sensor.
-If possible, eliminate the hub and see if plugging the sensor directly into the PC itself resolves the issue.
+If possible, eliminate the hub and see if plugging the sensor directly into the PC itself will resolve the issue.
 This step can also apply to common printer issues.
 If your printer is connected via a USB cable (as opposed to a wireless connection) try unplugging it, waiting a few moments, and plugging it back in.

 “Have you made sure your caps lock is off?”